david-risney/AppxUtilities/README.md

 ## Install

- - Extract the contents of the [AppxUtilties.zip](https://david-risney.github.io/AppxUtilities/AppxUtilities.zip) file into a temporary directory.
+ - Extract the contents of [AppxUtilties.zip](https://david-risney.github.io/AppxUtilities/AppxUtilities.zip) into a temporary directory.
  - Open a new PowerShell prompt, cd to the temporary directory, and run ```Unblock-File *```.
  - Move the files to somewhere in your PATH.

 ## Commands

+AppxUtilities provides the following commands:

  - Process package info ```Get-ProcessAppxPackage wwahost```
  - Appx file to package info ```dir *appx | Get-AppxPackageFile```